a2gs/lcd16x2MenuArduino/README.md

 # lcd16x2MenuArduino
-A API for LCD 16x2 menu for Arduino
+An API for LCD 16x2 menu for Arduino